googleforgames/open-match/tutorials/gamefrontend/README.md

-This folder provides a minimal Dockerfile to build a sample game-frontend for Open Match tutorials
+This folder provides a minimal Dockerfile and k8s resource definition to build a sample game-frontend for Open Match tutorials.

 To build your director image, run:
 ```